NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

     * You will need to draw in rectangle on `tCream` as well (and disable the "Cream" check box in properties dialog).
 Your `tCream` can (and should) be identical to your `tStop`.  `tCream` specifies where solder paste will be applied during assembly.

 #### IMU

+**JGARZA You'll need to go through this section very carefully to fix it up for the new IMU.

 The IMU has caused us signficant problems in the past.
 Be careful with it.
 You should read both the datasheet and the SMD tech note (look for `IMU_*` in `QuadClass-Resources/Datasheets`).